FreeApophis/TrueCrypt/Readme.txt

 IMPORTANT:

-The 64-bit editions of Windows Vista and in some cases (e.g. playback of HD DVD content) also the 32-bit editions of Windows Vista do not allow the TrueCrypt driver to run without an appropriate digital signature.
+The 64-bit editions of Windows Vista and later versions of Windows, and in some cases (e.g. playback of HD DVD content) also the 32-bit editions, do not allow the TrueCrypt driver to run without an appropriate digital signature.
 Therefore, all .sys files in official TrueCrypt binary packages are digitally signed with the digital certificate of the TrueCrypt Foundation, which was issued by a certification authority.
 At the end of each official .exe and .sys file, there are embedded digital signatures and all related certificates (i.e. all certificates in the relevant certification chain, such as the certification authority certificates, CA-MS cross-certificate, and the TrueCrypt Foundation certificate).
 Keep this in mind if you compile TrueCrypt and compare your binaries with the official binaries.
 If your binaries are unsigned, the sizes of the official binaries will usually be approximately 10 KB greater than sizes of your binaries (if you use a different version of compiler or if you install a different or no service pack for Visual Studio, there may be further differences).

 Instructions for Building TrueCrypt for Windows:
 ------------------------------------------------

-1) Create an environment variable called 'MSVC16_ROOT' pointing to the installation directory of MS Visual C++ 1.52.
+1) Create an environment variable 'MSVC16_ROOT' pointing to the installation directory of MS Visual C++ 1.52.

-2) If you have installed the Windows Driver Development Kit in another directory than '%SYSTEMDRIVE%\WinDDK', create an environment variable called 'WINDDK_ROOT' pointing to the DDK installation directory.
+2) If you have installed the Windows Driver Development Kit in another directory than '%SYSTEMDRIVE%\WinDDK', create an environment variable 'WINDDK_ROOT' pointing to the DDK installation directory.

-3) Copy the PKCS #11 header files to a standard include path or create an environment variable called 'PKCS11_INC' pointing to the directory where the PKCS #11 header files are installed.
+3) Copy the PKCS #11 header files to a standard include path or create an environment variable 'PKCS11_INC' pointing to the directory where the PKCS #11 header files are installed.

 4) Open the 'TrueCrypt.sln' solution in Microsoft Visual Studio 2008.